 For delivering the digital public service data towards other administrations, businesses and citizens, the digital public service may be required to consume service of other public administrations or businesses.
 This area is called Service Consumption.

-This section comprises the "Data, information and knowledge consumed", the "Service Consumption Enablers" and the "Service Consumption Manifestations".
+This section comprises the "Data, information and knowledge consumed", the "Service Consumption Enablers" and the "Service Consumption Manifestations"

-Please answer the following questions regarding the service consumption of your digital public service.
+Please answer the following questions regarding the service consumption of your service, if applicable.

-Figure 8: SIMAPS questionnaire Section C
+Figure 10: SIMAPS questionnaire Section C